 You can set group policies for options such as redirection of such things as audio, printers, ports, and other devices when you use the Microsoft RDP display protocol.

-The following table describes the Remote Desktop Protocol (RDP) settings in the Horizon Client Configuration ADM and ADMX template files.
+The following table describes the Remote Desktop Protocol (RDP) settings in the Horizon Client Configuration ADM template file.
 All RDP settings are User Configuration settings.

 Determines whether audio information played on the remote desktop is redirected.
 Select one of the following settings: